The Federal Chamber of Automotive Industries today reported February car sales are down 8.2% on the same time in 2019.

 Looking for a green car loan?
 Below are some low-rate loans for low-emissions vehicles.

 Base criteria: fixed and secured car loans for 'low emission' cars.
-Data accurate as at 01 June 2020.
+Data accurate as at 01 September 2020.
 Rates based on a loan of $30,000 for a five-year loan term.
-Products sorted by advertised rate, then by company name (A-Z).
+Products sorted by advertised rate.
 Repayments are calculated based on advertised rates.
+Rates correct as of September 28, 2021.
 View disclaimer.

 Most popular car makes and models